 - Experiments with Behaviours: Psychologists may suggest various behavioural experiments to help individuals face their fears.
 For example, a person with examination anxiety may be asked to articulate precisely what s/he thinks would go wrong.
 Then, the person takes the exam and reports whether any of the earlier apprehensions was justified.
 Over time, individuals realise that their anxieties are usually irrational fears in their minds, and rewiring their thoughts helps them overcome the anxiety.

 - Cognitive Restructuring: Here, the therapist asks the individual to identify their negative thoughts and then rephrases them into positive statements.
 Affirmative sentences help individuals consider the brighter side of situations and foster a more positive approach to life.

 - Journaling: Penning our thoughts can provide considerable clarity in our minds.
 Journaling is one of the powerful techniques that CBT practitioners utilise in their sessions to help individuals recognise their thought patterns.

 Cognitive Behavioural Therapy at Safe House Wellness Retreat

-- The team of professionals at our rehab center in Delhi – including psychiatrists, psychologists and counsellors – is highly qualified in the mental health domain.
+- The team of professionals at our rehab centre in Delhi – including psychiatrists, psychologists and counsellors – is highly qualified in the mental health domain.
 They also possess considerable knowledge and experience with CBT techniques, utilising them seamlessly in their therapy sessions.

 - We incorporate CBT as part of our residential as well as outpatient treatment plans, helping individuals identify and work on their negative thoughts to change their behaviours.